Documentation Index

 - Atlassian Developer Console: developer.atlassian.com/console/myapps/

-- OAuth 2.0 (3LO) Documentation: developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/
+- OAuth 2.0 (3LO) documentation: developer.atlassian.com/cloud/jira/platform/oauth-2-3lo-apps/

-- Jira API Scopes Reference: developer.atlassian.com/cloud/jira/platform/scopes-for-oauth-2-3LO-and-forge-apps/
+- Jira API scopes reference: developer.atlassian.com/cloud/jira/platform/scopes-for-oauth-2-3LO-and-forge-apps/

-- Jira REST API v3 Documentation: developer.atlassian.com/cloud/jira/platform/rest/v3/
+- Jira REST API v3: developer.atlassian.com/cloud/jira/platform/rest/v3/

 Troubleshooting